Retrieve Free Alaska Divorce Records (Certificate Access)

 In Alaska, there are two types of divorce records available to interested persons:

-• Regular divorce copies: These documents contain important information on the divorce, including the names of the divorced individuals, the date and the location of the divorce; regular divorce copies don’t bear an official seal;
+• Regular Divorce Copies: These documents contain important information on the divorce, including the names of the divorced individuals, the date and the location of the divorce; regular divorce copies don’t bear an official seal;

-• Certified divorce copies: These records provide the same information as the regular divorce copies, but they bear an official seal; they can be used for tax, legal, or other official purposes,
+• Certified Divorce Copies: These records provide the same information as the regular divorce copies, but they bear an official seal; they can be used for tax, legal, or other official purposes,

 Divorce rates in Alaska are among the highest in the United States.
 According to a study published by Bowling Green State University, Alaska holds the top ranking for the highest divorce rates in the country, with an average rate of 32 divorces per 1,000 married women.2